postmanlabs/labs-docs/v5/postman/environments_and_globals/variables.md

 ### Defining collection variables

 Collection variables can be defined by editing the collection details.
-Click on the ellipses (...) next to the collection name, and select “Edit” to open the **EDIT COLLECTION** modal.
+Click on the ellipsis (...) next to the collection name, and select “Edit” to open the **EDIT COLLECTION** modal.
 Select the **Variables** tab to add and edit collection variables.
 You can also define collection variables when creating the collection.

 [![edit collection variable](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/edit-collection-variable.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/edit-collection-variable.png)